Call us 0333 370 4333

 The Case in Focus: T v CPS [2024] EWHC 470 (Admin)

-Following the discovery of a Zombie knife at the home of the defendant, he was charged with possession of a ‘Offensive Weapon’ in a private place.
+Following the discovery of a Zombie style knife at the home of the defendant, he was charged with possession of a ‘Offensive Weapon’ in a private place.

 It was accepted that the weapon: